Yes or No, Edinburgh hotels and bars win big in Scottish vote

 On Friday, the professional drinkers will be joined by locals looking to celebrate victory or drown their sorrows once the results of the referendum come in.

-Edinburgh’s licensing board has granted eight licenses until 3 a.m. local time (11:00 p.m.
-EDT on Wednesday) and two until 5 a.m.
+Edinburgh’s licensing board has granted eight licences until 3 a.m. local time (0200 GMT) and two until 5 a.m.

 The Kilderkin, a stone’s throw from Scotland’s parliament in the city, will be open until three.
 Landlord James Nisbit, 44, said he wanted to be part of the momentous occasion.